 Young Professionals and Students

 We organise quarterly informal get togethers for young professionals and students and their friends.
-If you would like to join our network, write an email to Carla Maurer.
+Contact Carla if you wish to receive regular bulletins from us.

 We are mature ladies who come together on the first Tuesday of each month for a pleasant 2-3 hour get-together in the Swiss Church to talk in our own dialects accompanied by tea, coffee and home-made cakes.
 Anyone who would like to join us will be made very welcome.
 We are a very lively group of ladies.